portkey-cloud/portkey/README.md

 First steps:

- 1. Borrow Ouroboros from Powderkeg (only class access matters, var tracking is irrelevant in a first time).
+ 1. ~Borrow Ouroboros from Powderkeg (only class access matters, var tracking is irrelevant in a first time).~
- 2. Starting from a fn, serialize it using Kryo and a custom SerializerFactory to log all classes traversed during serialization.
-We also need to log all serialized vars.
+ 2. ~Starting from a fn, serialize it using Kryo and a custom SerializerFactory to log all classes traversed during serialization.
+We also need to log all serialized vars.~
- 3. Serialize these vars values and keep going until there's no new var.
+ 3. ~Serialize these vars values and keep going until there's no new var.~
- 4. Consider all classes encountered during steps 2 and 3.
+ 4. ~Consider all classes encountered during steps 2 and 3.~
- 5. Visit their bytecode to find all references to other classes or vars.
+ 5. ~Visit their bytecode to find all references to other classes or vars.~
- 6. go to 3 until no new classes
+ 6. go to 3 until no new classes (somehow done but need to be smarter about common dynamicisms, provide good defaults)
- 7. package them all
+ 7. ~package them all~
  8. send to the cloud!

 Next steps: